MapMonster vs rustplusplus — Honest Comparison of Rust+ Tools

 In-game minimap ✅ Yes — transparent always-on-top window ❌ No — Discord-only interface

-Team positions live ✅ Real-time on minimap (5 sec poll) ⚠️ In Discord embeds, refresh-based
+Team positions live ✅ Live on minimap ⚠️ In Discord embeds, refresh-based

 Event alerts (cargo, heli, CH47, crates) ✅ Overlay icons + sound ✅ Discord pings